russellduttonentelect/vite-reactts-template/README.md

 - Vitest
 - React Testing Library
 - React Hook Form
-- Immer
+- React Router
-- React-Query
+- React-Query (with Axios)
 - Docker

-This project intentionally leaves out any sort of styling packages and support, leaving that up to you.
+This project intentionally leaves out any sort of styling packages and state management libraries, as that tends to be project-dependant.

 ## License